dgoldman0/SAM/NOTES.md

 There are a lot of issues that I still haven't figured out.

 - openai doesn't seem to include the ability to check how much of a balance is left and how much is used, through the API, only the dashboard.
 What is available is the ability to track how many tokens are used for a given completion, and the total usage while running can be tracked.
 But that doesn't let the system know how much available balance there is to work with.

+# Notes

+There's still a lot that I'm not sure about when it comes to learning/dreaming.
+One thing that might make sense is to have a separate model for chat vs internal dialog, and maybe even subconscious.
+That's maintaining and updating three different models though.